 Meet Jazzi Goode – the poster girl for total involvement.
-She’s been a student ambassador, a Bonner Leader, a dorm counselor, an orientation intern and a student worker at the Center for Civic Engagement.
+She’s been a student ambassador, a Bonner Leader, a dorm counselor, an orientation intern and a student worker.
 She’s also an elementary education major who’s bound to be voted “favorite teacher” by her future students.

 Jazzi has an unmistakable zest for life.
-Combined with her extracurricular experiences and the training she’s had in the Department of Teacher Education, that’s a potent combination for a future educator.
+Combined with her extracurricular experiences and the training she’s getting in the Department of Teacher Education, that’s a potent combination for a future educator.

-Through her work with the Bonner Leader program, she began volunteering with Wings for Kids – an after-school program established for Title I schools.
+To complement her coursework, Jazzie volunteered with Wings for Kids – an after-school program for Title I schools.
 “I basically taught kids social and emotional learning skills.
-It was really cool working with them and learning how to plan lessons.
-Being in Title I schools, working with those kids, was a departure from the kind of schools I attended while growing up.
-That was a different experience for me, but it convinced me that I’d like to work in this type of school.
-I want to be in a position to improve the education these kids get.”
+It was cool working with them and learning how to plan lessons.
+Being in a Title I school was new for me, but it convinced me that I want to be in a position to improve the education these kids get.”

-Jazzi knows that becoming a teacher isn’t an easy venture.
-“As an elementary education major, you have a pretty regimented program, and I learned early on how valuable it is to have support from my fellow students – and from my professors.
-They were very understanding of my other commitments.
+Jazzi knows that becoming a teacher isn’t easy.
+“This major is a pretty regimented program, so I learned early on how valuable it is to have support from my professors.
+They’ve been very understanding of my other commitments.
 Each one told me, ‘we’ll work with you.’
-But they also wouldn’t accept mediocre coursework from me.
-For them to be so supportive, I realized that they really care about us and about producing the best teachers possible to send out into the world.”
+But they also won’t accept mediocre work from me.
+I realized this meant that they really care about me and about producing the best teachers possible.”

-One of the best classes she’s had, Jazzi says, is her classroom management course.
+One of the best courses she has taken, Jazzi says, is Classroom Management.
 “Our professor didn’t sugarcoat anything.
 She let us know straight up what we’d be experiencing as teachers.
-But she also gave us different strategies for handling various situations.
-For instance, she demanded that we add something special to our lesson plans in order to truly engage our students.
-She taught us how teachers need to generate ‘student buy-in,’ and then gave us the freedom – and the tools – to determine how we would each achieve that.
-As a future teacher, discovering a style that works for me is what matters most.”
+But she also taught us different strategies for handling various situations.
+She demanded that we add something special to our lesson plans in order to truly engage our students, and taught us how to generate ‘student buy-in.’
+She gave us the freedom – and the tools – to determine how we would each achieve that.
+As a future teacher, discovering a style that works for me is what matters most.

-- Each elementary education major engages in total of four semesters of fieldwork, gaining invaluable, hands-on experience in actual elementary classrooms.
+❱❱ Each major has four semesters of fieldwork, gaining hands-on experience in actual elementary school classrooms.

-- Coursework specifically integrated with time spent in the field at elementary schools.
+❱❱ Our coursework is specifically integrated with time spent at elementary schools.